Espresso-Aficionados/website/recommendations/midrange-machines.md

 **The Not So Good:**
 - Cheap plastic panels.
 Even Breville, often derided as "appliance grade", has metal outer panels.
 - Wildly overpriced in the US - these are around €720 in Europe, which makes them a more compelling option.
-- Copper boiler more scale prone
+- Copper boiler more scale prone.
 - Older versions don't come with an OPV installed.
 - Uses a less common (Simonelli/Bezzera type) portafilter shape.